LANDSCAPING @ HP

 - All trees are the responsibility of Maximum Services.

 The following landscaping prices are for HP residents only and there is no labor charge.
 If a resident wants landscaping services from Maximum, they must complete a Work Order on our website or at the front desk.
 You can also sign up by speaking with a Landscaping Supervisor, but we still want you to complete a Work Order.
+You only pay for the additional plants or trees, there is no charge for labor.

 |3 Gallon Plants||$7 to $12 depending on species|